Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 How Do I Look Up Court Cases & Records in Illinois?

 To locate court records in person, people need to visit the Illinois Courts website, hover their cursor over the “Courts” tab, and click the words “Civil Court Clerks.”
-See the Illinois site for a full list of all the circuit courts in the state including their addresses and phone numbers.
+The court provides list of all the circuit courts in the state including their addresses and phone numbers.

 Source: Illinois Courts11